 We know that when our clients are hurt at work, their entire livelihood is at stake, and we want to ensure they have access to the workers’ compensation benefits that are legally entitled to because of their injuries.

-Our workers’ compensation lawyers in Los Angeles County also know there are several mistakes our clients can make that may derail their claims before they start.
+Our workers’ compensation lawyers in Pomona also know there are several mistakes our clients can make that may derail their claims before they start.

 Here are the top three missteps that can hurt your California workers’ compensation claim.

 #1: Failing to Report Your Workplace Injury When It Happens